rust-lang/rust-forge/src/infra/docs/rustc-ci.md

 ## Which jobs we run

-The `rust-lang/rust` repository uses Azure Pipelines to test [all the other platforms][platforms] we support.
+The `rust-lang/rust` repository uses GitHub Actions to test [all the other platforms][platforms] we support.
 We currently have two kinds of jobs running for each commit we want to merge to master: